run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

     ![alt text](images/image-4.png)

     !!!
 Note
-        - Make sure the domain names of the networks are configured correctly and modify as required to match the “Kubernetes External FQDN” using the same domain set in the [FQDN section](#fully-qualified-domain-name-fqdn).
+        Make sure the domain names of the networks are configured correctly and modify as required to match the “Kubernetes External FQDN” using the same domain set in the [FQDN section](#fully-qualified-domain-name-fqdn).
-        - Make sure the subnets above do not overlap with the customer’s private IP ranges.
-The pod network subnet cannot be changed without reinstalling the cluster.
-TBD: Oz

 6. Select **yes** to expose the Kubernetes API servers to the cluster’s external network and then click **Ok**: